Whoaa512/starred/README.md

 ## Objective-C++

 - [johnboiles/obs-mac-virtualcam](https://github.com/johnboiles/obs-mac-virtualcam) - ARCHIVED!
 This plugin is officially a part of OBS as of version 26.1.
 See note below for info on upgrading. 🎉🎉🎉Creates a virtual webcam device from the output of OBS.
-Especially useful for streaming s
+Especially useful for st
 - [TextureGroup/Texture](https://github.com/TextureGroup/Texture) - Smooth asynchronous user interfaces for iOS apps.

 ## Odin